Skyrmion lattice in centrosymmetric magnets with local Dzyaloshinsky-Moriya interaction: Acknowledgements

 \section{Acknowledgements}

-This work was carried out under the auspices of the US DOE NNSA under Contract No. 89233218CNA000001 through the LDRD Program.
+The work was carried out under the auspices of the U.S. DOE NNSA under contract No. 89233218CNA000001 through the LDRD Program, and was performed, in part, at the Center for Integrated Nanotechnologies, an Office of Science User Facility operated for the U.S. DOE Office of Science, under user proposals $\#2018BU0010$ and $\#2018BU0083$.
 Computer resources for numerical calculations were supported by the Institutional Computing Program at LANL.

-{Note added}-- We become aware a recent manuscript \cite{hayami_skyrmion_2021}, which has some overlap with the current work.
+{Note added}-- We have become aware of a recent manuscript \cite{hayami_skyrmion_2021}, which has some overlap with the current work.